by Tina Manneborn

 When Critical Role announced their Kickstarter for an animated series of the Legends of Vox Machina in March 2019, the internet went crazy.
 The Kickstarter raised over $2 million on the first day alone, and wrapped up in April with a total of over $11 million dollars raised.
 The $100 backing tier included, among other things, a set of purple Legend of Vox Machina polymer dice with two d20s that will have the Critical Role logo on one of the d20s and the Vox Machina logo on the second one.
 While the dice have not been delivered to backers yet, samples of the dice set have been shared in the Kickstarter updates.
 Delivery date is currently unknown.

 Going with their tradition to release a new exclusive set for GenCon, last year’s set stayed in line with the copper and blue Wildemount theme.
 The copper-colored metal dice with dark blue enamel faces and the already established d20 logo came with a faux leather bag and pendant.
-As with all the GenCon dice, they were exclusively available for con attendees, although it was announced that remaining stock would be offered in the Critical Role shop in early 2020.
+As with all the GenCon dice, they were exclusively available for con attendees, although remaining stock was later offered in the Critical Role shop (in Feb 2020).
 New for GenCon 2019 was an oversized polymer d20 (36mm) in dark blue with copper ink that Laura Bailey got very excited over and promptly used during the episode where she first presented the chonky d20 to critters.